A reader wants guidelines for the use of these two words:

 If in doubt, perhaps you’d find one of the following a better choice for your purpose than either intrinsic or inherent:

-4 Responses to “Intrinsic vs. Inherent”
+7 thoughts on “Intrinsic vs. Inherent”

 To me, “inherent” is said of a characteristic passed down, as something inherited would be: “As the son of two professional basketball players, he had an inherent interest in the game and the ability to play it well.”